 All registered students at King's College (full-time/part-time) who possess a King's College ID card are eligible to use the facility, including the wellness center, gymnasium, pool, and racquetball courts.
 King's considers students first-priority users so that their needs for intercollegiate and intramural use can be met.
 Students must present a King's College student ID to the desk attendant when entering the facilities.
 ID cards cannot be passed on or transferred to another person.
 All students must follow the guidelines for card use.
-Students are allowed to bring one guest.
+Students can bring one guest but must receive prior approval by applying for a guest pass.
+Guest pass request forms are in the athletic department administration office.
+Request forms must be submitted and approved 24 hours before using the facilities with a quest.
+King's students are responsible for their guest.
+Guests are not permitted to use facilities without the host student present.